 This greenspace is adjacent to the downtown Boston financial district, the North End, and Faneuil Hall (I used to work next door for years and don’t understand its appeal as a tourist destination.
 The shops are the national chains and the food halls are meant for tourists.)

 2. The Institute of Contemporary Art

-The Institute of Contemporary Art is Boston’s newest major museum along the waterfront.
-On Saturday mornings, it offers a fantastic family program of children’s crafts.
-Adults are admitted free when accompanied by kids, too, making this a no brainer if you find yourself downtown on a Saturday.
+The Institute of Contemporary Art is Boston’s beautiful museum along the waterfront.
+On the last Saturday of the month, ICA offers a fantastic family program of children’s crafts.
+Adults are admitted free when accompanied by kids, making this a no-brainer if you find yourself downtown on a Saturday.